 - 1. A formal application for admission as a grad student, as appropriate - 2.
-Exam results if student took GCEs, Ordinary Levels, Advanced Levels or International Baccalaureate exams - TOEFL results (score must be at least 550 on the paper-based test, 213 on the computer-based test or 79 on the Internet-based test) or IELTS results (score must be at least 6.5).
+Exam results if student took GCEs, Ordinary Levels, Advanced Levels or International Baccalaureate exams - 3.
+TOEFL results (score must be at least 550 on the paper-based test, 213 on the computer-based test or 79 on the Internet-based test), IELTS results (score must be at least 6.5), or Duolingo results (score must be at least 100).
 See Conditional admission policy below - 4.
 A Certificate of Finance